-Nigerian lawmakers summon President Buhari over church killings
+Nigerian Senate summons President Buhari over church killings

-Lagos, Nigeria (CNN)Nigerian President Muhammadu Buhari has been summoned by the country's lawmakers over a spate of killings in the country's middle belt and other parts of the country.
+Lagos, Nigeria (CNN)Nigerian President Muhammadu Buhari has been summoned by the Senate over a spate of killings in the country's middle belt.

+The lawmakers are yet to set a date for the president's appearance but said violence in Nigeria's central states could lead to "serious crisis" in the country.

+"We all know that the dimension this is taking can lead to serious crisis in this country.
+It means we need to take drastic action.
+We must say 'no'.
+These daily killings, have to stop," said Bukola Saraki, Nigeria's Senate leader.

-The lawmakers also passed a vote of no confidence in service chiefs and security advisers, calling for their dismissal over their inability to protect Nigerians.
+Members of the country's lower parliament who had invited the President Wednesday also passed a vote of no confidence in service chiefs and security advisers, calling for their dismissal over their inability to protect Nigerians.

-The legislators are yet to set a date for the president's appearance but said they could no longer watch "our people are murdered in cold blood" and urged government to increase security measures in affected areas.
+The lawmakers said could no longer watch "our people are murdered in cold blood" and urged government to increase security measures in affected areas.

 "We also resolved to summon the Commander-in-Chief of the Armed Forces President Muhammadu Buhari in order to answer pertinent questions concerning what the Executive is doing to put a decisive end to the spate of killings in different states of the Federation," said Yakubu Dogara, speaker of the Nigerian House of Representatives.